Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification/Uncertainty_Identification_Transformers.md

 # 5.1 Optimal Threshold Calculation <a class="anchor" id="threshold"></a>

 The simple transformers library uses a cut off of 0.5 as decision criteria while calculating the results.
-Probability greater than or equal to 0.5 is labelled as "1", else labelled as "0".
+Probability greater than or equal to 0.5 is labeled as "1", else labeled as "0".
 However, the best cutoff heavily depends on the use case (for example, if one wants to identify the 1's more than the 0's would focus on precision).
 In certain business scenarios, there might be high costs for false negatives or false positives.
 In our case, rather than high costs with just false positives or false negatives, we think it is necessary to identify both types of articles correctly.
 Yet the cut-off of 0.5 might not exactly be optimal for highly imbalanced datasets.
 In order to see how the other metrics would vary with changing the cut-off, we chose the best performing model from above and observed how the metrics varied.

 Although the simple transformer library gives result tables for 0.5, for deciding the optimal cutoff we have taken the log-odds output from the model and then converted it into probabilities.